 A binary compensation plan uses a limited-width structure that restricts distributors to two first-level recruits, creating two downline legs.
 A leg is a portion of a distributor’s organization starting with one of his or her first-level distributors and encompassing that first-level distributor’s entire organization.
 Let’s look at Karen’s organization.

 One leg is Karen’s strong leg (the leg with more volume, also known as her reference leg) and the other is her weak leg (the leg with less volume, also known as her pay leg).
 These labels aren’t permanent, they’re practical.
 If her weak leg grows and surpasses her strong leg in volume, it becomes her strong leg.

 A binary compensation plan does not pay on levels like other plans, but on the sales volume of the weak leg.
-Karen is paid 10% on her weak leg, so if her two legs are close to each other in volume, she’s getting roughly 5% of her entire organization’s volume.
-With a binary plan, depth really doesn’t matter, because distributors are paid on their volume all the way to the bottom of the tree.
+The plan pays Karen 10% on her weak leg, so if her two legs are close to each other in volume, she’s getting roughly 5% of her entire organization’s volume.
+With a binary plan, depth really doesn’t matter, because these plans pay distributors on their volume all the way to the bottom of the tree.
 What matters is the balance of sales volume between the legs.

 - A distributor sponsors two people, creating two downline legs, and then builds a downline under each of those two legs.

 - Some binaries allow distributors to have multiple business centers—usually three or seven.

 - Traditionally, binaries pay their downline commissions once a week, however, some still pay monthly.

 - Distributors must balance the downline sales volume they generate between the two downline legs.
 When individuals reach specific levels of sales volume, they receive a commission check.